The Cursed Medallion

-The Cursed Medallion (Il medaglione insanguinato; also released as The Night Child) is a 1975 Italian horror film directed by Massimo Dallamano, and starring Richard Johnson, Joanna Cassidy, and Ida Galli.
+The Cursed Medallion (Il medaglione insanguinato (Perche?); also released as The Night Child and Together Forever) is a 1975 Italian horror film directed by Massimo Dallamano, and starring Richard Johnson, Joanna Cassidy, Ida Galli, Edmund Purdom, Nicoletta Elmi and Lila Kedrova.

 Plot

 Michael Williams, a documentary filmmaker for the BBC, is working on a project involving depictions of Satan and demonic-inspired deaths in works of art.
 His wife perished in what was ruled an accidental fire, and he now raises his preadolescent daughter, Emily, with assistance from a devoted governess, Jill, both of whom are still haunted by the death.
 Michael's obsession with a specific painting sends him to Italy, and his family doctor suggests Michael take his daughter and governess along to help them recover.
 While packing for the trip, Emily finds a medallion that he had bought for his wife on a previous trip, and in turn, he allows her to keep it.
 On arriving in Italy, they are met by American production manager Joanna, who soon becomes romantically drawn to Michael.

 When Michael meets with art historian and self-professed psychic Countess Cappelli, she begs him not to inquire further about the painting, but to no avail.
 After an initial shoot at an abandoned gallery where the painting resides, the developed film shows what seems to be an ectoplasmic presence the crew had not seen when they shot it.
 When Michael and Joanna return late at night to figure out why this happens, Emily has a nightmare of them in danger, and concurrent with her hysterics, a statue falls, almost killing the couple.
 The rubble reveals a double-edged sword and a duplicate of Emily's medallion, previously hidden inside.
 Emily's behavior, in general, becomes more unpredictable, such as taking up smoking and playing piano when she previously had little skill, and unpleasant, particularly towards Joanna.
 The Countess warns of danger to everyone based on these discoveries and a tarot reading, but Michael dismisses her worry.